uoftgasa/uoftgasa.github.io/markdown/index.md

 ### [Toronto Islands](http://www.torontoisland.com)

 The islands are a surprising escape from the city only a short ferry ride away from the bustling downtown core.
 Centre Island is often considered the jewel of the bunch, with public picnic sights, Centreville amusement park (including a petting zoo) and the massive Lake Ontario Pedestrian Pier.
 However, Centre Island ferries only travel in the summer months, but Ward's Island ferries sail year-round to service the residents of the island.
-There isn't much in the way of tourist attraction
+Visiting Ward's Island in the spring and fall is my preferred way to visit the lake while avoiding the crowds that throng Centre Island in the summer.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE4NzM5MjIyMjddfQ==
+eyJoaXN0b3J5IjpbLTkxNzk1NTUwOF19
 -->